ncandio/razorfs/docs/STATUS.md

 ## ⚠️ Known Limitations

 ### Current Limitations
-- ❌ No journaling/WAL (implemented but not integrated)
+- ⚠️ No journaling/WAL integration (implemented but not hooked into FUSE ops)
-- ❌ No crash recovery (Phase 2)
+- ⚠️ No crash recovery integration (implemented but not hooked into mount)
 - ❌ No xattr support (Phase 3)
 - ❌ No hardlink support (Phase 4)
 - ❌ No mmap support (Phase 5)
 - ❌ Not optimized for large files >10MB (Phase 5)
-- ⚠️ Shared memory persistence (not crash-safe without journaling)
+- ⚠️ Shared memory persistence (crash-safe WAL+recovery exists but not integrated)

 ### Resolved Issues
 - ✅ Path traversal vulnerability (fixed)